tiagoair/oitest/README.md

 # Programming Test

-Controls
+Controls:
-WASD or Arrows to move
+WASD or Arrows to move,
-Spacebar to Interact
+Spacebar to Interact,
-ESC to Cancel
+ESC to Cancel.